Why business composability is key to manufacturing success

 How composability solves supply chain issues

-In practice, this bottom-up approach means enabling those closest to a problem in a supply chain to take the lead in solving it, as opposed to waiting for a top-down solution.
-The flexibility of composable architecture makes it simpler to adapt, improve, and recalibrate as your business evolves.
+In practice, this ground-up approach (or, per Gartner, the “autonomy” element of business composability) means enabling those closest to a problem in a supply chain to take the lead in solving it, as opposed to waiting for a top-down solution.
+For example, consider the response if the dye used in textiles sourced by a fashion brand suddenly suffers a shortage.
+Companies embracing composability principles would regard the dye as one component of production and position the supplier to identify and source a replacement.

-As Forbes explains, composability offers “an emergent manufacturing system that fuels continuous improvement within your specific, unique operation.
+As Forbes explains, business composability offers “an emergent manufacturing system that fuels continuous improvement within your specific, unique operation.
 Rather than setting it and forgetting it, composability encourages the opposite.
 It provides your operators with a set of tools that can solve their problems both today and tomorrow.”

 workman arranging pipes for manufacturing use